 Poetic justice rests on the premise that good characters are rewarded and bad characters are punished.
 Poetic justice is intertwined with karma, and can be summed up by the phrases “He got what was coming to him,” or “She got what she deserved.”
-Or as a college dean of discipline was fond of saying: “you … Continued
+Or as … read more.

 A re-awakening to the religious must include a special recognition of laughter.
 In healthy laughter at ourselves we abandon false dignity, false pride, and simply accept and enjoy whatever we are.
 Laughter is a sign of grace; not the decoration on the cake of spirituality but a fundamental ingredient, vital to our spirituality.